gregorykelleher/gregorykelleher_website/user/pages/01.blog/program/item.md

 I've also defined both of these functions as being `static` meaning they're only visible to other functions within the same file (or to be precise, _translation unit_).

 This means that they're inaccessible from the public API and aren't declared within the `csv_reader.h` header.
 This is intentional, since the client doesn't need to know these functions even exist.

+Furthermore, there are a few important properties to these functions that also deserve a mention.

+Both can be described as being _pure functions_.
+A pure function is simply a function that, given the same imput, should always produce the same output.
+In a word, _deterministic_.

+By definition then, pure functions do not cause side effects.
+Their predictable nature and transparency make them ideal building blocks for our programs, hence why we should favour them whenever possible.

+For example, in the `get_message()` function, I'm able to "daisy-chain" my pure functions to express a composition.
+Where the return of `get_fields()` can be _composed_ using the return of `extract_fields()` as its inline argument.

+Rather than having a monolithic function taking multiple arguments, this approach works on evaluating a sequence of nesting functions instead, each with a singular argument.
+In functional programming, this technique could be described as [currying](https://en.wikipedia.org/wiki/Currying).

 ####Check Field Validity and Get the Field